Search by category, archive or keyword

 Simply type “rehabilitation” into a search engine, and you’ll see just how diverse the offerings are.
 How do you know which is the best fit for your family member?
 In this article, we’ll review the different types of rehabilitation programs and how to choose the perfect option for your loved one.

 Types of Therapy

-First, it’s important to note that “rehab” is a term that addresses many different types of therapy.
+First, it’s important to note that the term “rehab” is one that addresses many different types of therapy.
 Not all kinds of therapy are created equally; in other words, what works for one person might not work for another.

 There are several different modalities for delivering addiction treatment services, which include:

-Medically supervised detox helps address the idea that a victim’s body and brain might not be ready for recovery at the same time.
-For example, your loved one might want to stop using drugs or alcohol, but may also be physically incapable of doing so.
+Medically supervised detox recognizes that a victim’s body and brain might not be ready for recovery at the same time.
+For example, your loved one might want to stop using drugs or alcohol, but may be physically incapable of doing so.

 Withdrawal from certain substances can be dangerous, even life-threatening.
 Detox programs provide the opportunity for an individual to break the body’s addiction to a substance in a safe and controlled environment.